Information about mountain huts in Slovenia, accommodation, prices, food, and mountain huts maps.

 If you want to do a multi-day hike or simply enjoy a nice warm coffee and a satisfying meal on a higher altitude, you can choose from more than 180 mountain huts, shelters and bivouacs.
-Whilst the shelters and bivouacs have no provisions, the mountain huts cater for all the needs the hikers have, a roof over their heads, a bed, drink and great food.
+Whilst the shelters and bivouacs have no provisions, the mountain huts cater to all the needs the hikers have, a roof over their heads, a bed, drink, and great food.

 Huts are rarely more than four hours apart which means some fantastic high-level and multi-day routes are possible.

 This tiny Alpine cabin (bivouac) perches on a rocky outcrop below Skuta Mountain and can sleep up to eight mountaineers.

 Mountain huts are ubiquitous in Slovenia and are part of the country’s culture.
 They are called ‘dom’ or ‘koča’ in Slovene - a 'dom' is usually larger but otherwise, there is no difference in the type of facilities available.

 Mountain huts are warm and comfortable.
 There will always be somewhere to dry your clothes and a pair of slippers to put on.
 Washing facilities vary!
 Do not expect a shower (some lowland huts do have them, but it’s rare), at best you may have a communal sink with cold water for hand/face washing and teeth cleaning.
 Toilet facilities are sometimes basic but usually clean.

 Accommodation at the huts can be in simple rooms or, more cheaply, in a dormitory.
 The beds are always comfortable with clean sheets and enough blankets.
 The extra expense for a room is rewarded by having some personal space and a good night’s sleep.
 Take some earplugs if you think you might be sleeping in a dormitory – it’s guaranteed that at least one person will be snoring!

 Bedding, including blankets, sheets, and pillowcases, is provided, so there is no need to carry a sleeping bag.